Event Driven Clustering Algorithm: Algorithm Description

-\item In the second case we attach the new pixel $(x_{i},y_{i})$ to the cluster that its $d$-radius neighbor pixel $(x,y)$ is pointing on.
-In Particular, we also need to update the pointers of $(x_{i},y_{i})$.
-Hence, denote
+\item \textbf{Attaching a pixel via a neighboring cluster.} In this case, the new pixel $(x_{i},y_{i})$ is attached to the cluster referenced by its $d$-neighborhood pixel $(x,y)$.
+Accordingly, the pointers of $(x_{i},y_{i})$ must also be updated.
+Let